 It can be very frustrating to have throbbing tooth pain that comes and goes, as it is difficult to understand what the cause of the problem might be.
 A dull toothache or pulsating pain in a tooth is usually caused by tooth decay, which is potentially reversible.
 You must visit a dentist to determine the cause of a throbbing toothache.

-If you have a throbbing or pulsating toothache that only bothers you occasionally you should still visit a dentist to see if it needs treatment.
+Even if you have a throbbing or pulsating toothache that only bothers you occasionally you should still visit a dentist to see if it needs treatment.
 There are several possible causes, which may or may not require an intervention.
-For an appointment in the Brighton and Hove area please feel free to get in touch with our team today.
+For an appointment in the Brighton and Hove area please get in touch with our team today.